AlgorithmsAcademy/AlgoHub/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/AlgorithmsAcademy/AlgoHub)
 ![GitHub last commit](https://img.shields.io/github/last-commit/AlgorithmsAcademy/AlgoHub)

-This repo collects common algorithms & data structures that are useful for interviews — each with
+This repo collects common algorithms & data structures that are useful for interviews — each with:

 1. a **written and/or visual explanation**
 2. a **python implementation**
 3. **test cases**

+For detailed guidelines on how to contribute, please consult [CONTRIBUTING.md](docs/CONTRIBUTING.md)

 ## Installation